 - Kid Gloves – Idiom, Meaning & Origin

-- King of the hill and king of the castle
+- King of the Hill—Defining Dominance

 - Knee-high to a grasshopper